Updated: December 23, 2024

 Form 941 — Employer’s Quarterly Federal Tax Return

 When should it be filed?
-Form 941 is filed quarterly, with 2024 due dates of April 30th, July 31st, October 31st, plus January 31st, 2025.
+Form 941 is filed quarterly, and the 2024 due dates were April 30th, July 31st, October 31st (plus January 31st, 2025).

 What’s it for?
 Form 941 is used to report federal income tax withheld from employees as well as Social Security tax, and Medicare tax for the quarter.
 Keep in mind that quarterly Form 941 reporting is a separate act from the required tax deposit, where you’ll pay all of the taxes withheld from employee checks as well as your portion of Social Security and Medicare taxes.
 For your deposits, you’ll be expected to submit them on either a monthly or a semi-weekly basis, and all payments must be made by Electronic Funds Transfer (EFT).

 While it may not be the most fun — or easy part — of business ownership, calculating payroll comes with the territory.
-When in doubt use our free payroll tax calculator to quickly process an employees’ gross pay, net pay, as well as state and Federal tax deductions.
+When in doubt use our free payroll tax calculator to quickly process an employees’ gross pay, net pay, as well as state and federal tax deductions.

 Form 943 — Employer’s Annual Federal Tax Return for Agricultural Employees

 When should it be filed?
 The filing deadline for Form 943 is January 31, 2025.
-For the 2024 tax year, if you’ve paid your taxes via monthly deposit, you have until February 12, 2025, to file.
+For the 2024 tax year, if you’ve paid your taxes via monthly deposit, you have until February 10, 2025, to file.

 What’s it for?
 Form 943 is used by employers that have paid wages to farmworkers, so long as the wages paid were subject to federal income tax withholding, Social Security and Medicare Taxes.
 Taxes due can be paid at the time the form is filed if taxes for the year are less than $2,500.00.
 This form can be a substitute for Form 941, or it can be used in addition to Form 941 if both regular and agricultural employees were paid during the year.
 If you have any questions about Form 941 vs. Form 943, contact your accountant or consider using farm payroll software.